triniboii868/Breadboard-Vending-Machine/README.md

 # Breadboard-Vending-Machine

 ## What is it?
 And how it works?
-This vending machine circuit uses a NOR gate (7402) and AND gate (7408) to trigger an output which is frequently used in electronic appliances such <br>
-as vending machines.
-It is built upon the model of the SR Latch which takes inputs and called "Set" (S) and "Reset" (R) which can store a single binary <br>
-value (either 0 or 1), similar to how a vending machine remembers the selection you made by storing the corresponding product code until you press the <br>
-dispense button, essentially "setting" the machine to deliver that specific item; once the item is dispensed, the machine is essentially "reset" and ready for a new selection. <br>
+This vending machine circuit uses a NOR gate (7402) and AND gate (7408) to trigger an output which is frequently used in electronic appliances such as vending machines.
+It is built upon the model of the SR Latch which takes inputs and called "Set" (S) and "Reset" (R) which can store a single binary value (either 0 or 1), similar to how a vending machine remembers the selection you made by storing the corresponding product code until you press the dispense button, essentially "setting" the machine to deliver that specific item; once the item is dispensed, the machine is essentially "reset" and ready for a new selection.

 ## Recall the Truth Table for the SR Latch Operation